dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 All update methods take `memo` parameters as input.
 An implementation of this standard SHOULD allow memos of at least 32 bytes in length for all methods.

-Each defined Candid type is only specified once in the standard text upon its first use.
-Likewise, error responses are not always explained repeatedly for all methods after having been explained already upon their first use.
+Each used Candid type is only specified once in the standard text upon its first use and subsequent uses refer to this first use.
+Likewise, error responses may not be explained repeatedly for all methods after having been explained already upon their first use, so the reader may need to refer back to a previous use.

 ### icrc7_collection_metadata